Music is a diverse form of expression that takes in many styles. It's a popular field that can only be briefly sampled in a short article.

 The Heyday of Country and Western Outlaw Music

-Sometime in the late sixties or early seventies, a controversial group of Texas musicians came up with a popular slew of songs that caught the interest and love of Country music fans everywhere.
+Sometime in the late sixties or early seventies, a controversial group of Texas musicians came up with a popular slew of songs that caught the interest of Country Music fans everywhere.
 Contrary to popular belief, their intent was never to become outlaws, but the name stuck and the rest is history.

 The following two musical numbers by David Allan Coe and Waylon Jennings give a good perspective as to how this musical genre came about.